Dockformer: A transformer-based molecular docking paradigm for large-scale virtual screening: EXPERIMENTS

-The binding poses predicted by Dockformer led to bond length errors of 0.1907 and 0.2288 and angle errors of 0.1572 and 0.2004 on the PDBbind core set and PoseBusters dataset, respectively.
-PCF obtained the lowest errors for both measures among the postprocessing methods.
-FF produced unreasonable local structures, leading to higher errors than the other strategies did.
-Regarding protein--ligand distance restrictions and volume overlaps, the predicted binding modes from Dockformer have correct rates of 0.88 and 0.99 on the PDBbind core set and 0.76 and 0.97 on the PoseBusters dataset.
+The binding poses predicted by Dockformer lead to bond length errors of 0.1907 and 0.2288 and angle errors of 0.1572 and 0.2004 on the PDBbind core set and PoseBusters dataset, respectively.
+PCF obtaines the lowest errors for both measures among the postprocessing methods.
+FF produces unreasonable local structures, leading to higher errors than the other strategies did.
+Regarding protein--ligand distance restrictions and volume overlaps, the predicted binding modes from Dockformer achieve correct rates of 0.88 and 0.99 on the PDBbind core set, and 0.76 and 0.97 on the PoseBusters dataset.
 However, these two measures decrease significantly after the PCF and FF strategies are applied, especially for distance restrictions.
-The EM method maintained the highest accuracy on both benchmarks since the rigid structure of the protein pocket is a mandatory requirement to optimize the ligand conformations.
+The EM method maintains the highest accuracy on both benchmarks since the rigid structure of the protein pocket is a mandatory requirement to optimize the ligand conformations.
 In summary, the EM strategy can effectively refine the binding poses predicted by Dockformer to guarantee physical plausibility.